A unique experience

-Boat, canoe & kayak at the villas available on request
+Boat, canoe, kayak and bicycles are available on request at

 All water sport such as sail, windsurf at Mnarani club with 3° South and Buccaneer Diving